kvarn/RPiStatus/README.md

 RPiStatus
 ========

-View you RaspberryPi status from a web page
+View you RaspberryPi status from a web page using Flask.

+How to create this follow the step by step guide in Guide.md